ryanzhou7/fastapp_course_v2/chapters/ch1.md

     # ...
 ```

-In the terminal did you see:
+In the terminal you should see the following:

 > `WARNING:  WatchFiles detected changes in 'fastapp/settings.py'.
 Reloading...`